We will tell you about blood in the stool in dogs. The presence of blood in the dog’s stool can manifest itself in two ways:

 In cases of digestive origin, the animal will often also present with loss of appetite, abdominal pain, diarrhea or even vomiting, weight loss and dehydration.
-The presence of blood can also be found in vomiting.
+The presence of blood can also find in vomiting.

 If the blood comes from the mouth or pharynx, pain may occur, with difficulty feeding.
-Blood can also be found in the saliva.
+Blood can also find in the saliva.

 In dogs with a bleeding disorder, blood may be seen in places other than the stool: in the urine, in the nasal cavities or under the skin.
 More insidiously, internal bleeding in a cavity (chest or abdomen) may exist.